-Dextrose, fructose, and glucose are all monosaccharides, known as simple sugars.
+Dextrose, fructose, and glucose are monosaccharides, known as simple sugars.

-- The primary difference between them is how your body metabolizes them.
+- The primary difference lies in how your body metabolizes them.
 Glucose and dextrose are essentially the same sugar.
-However, food manufacturers usually use dextrose in their ingredient list.
+Food manufacturers usually use dextrose in their ingredient list.

 - Simple sugars combine to form more complex sugars, like the disaccharide sucrose (table sugar – half glucose and half fructose).

-High fructose corn syrup is a synthetic chemical that consists of highly processed corn syrups combined with enzymes that increase the fructose content, which is then blended with 100% glucose.
+High fructose corn syrup is a synthetic chemical consisting of highly processed corn syrups combined with enzymes that increase the fructose content and then combine with 100% glucose.
 The final result could range from 55% to 95% fructose.